Mindfulness for Child Welfare Workers

 - Use at least one mindfulness technique with clients and co-workers.

-Continuing Education: Attendees can obtain 3 CE's upon completion of the training, payment receipt and passing of the post-training quiz.
-Seating is limited and preference will be given to child welfare workers.
-Cost: $15 for students and $45 for non-child welfare workers
+Attendees can obtain 3 CE's upon completion of the training, payment receipt and passing of the post-training quiz.
+Spots are limited and preference will be given to child welfare workers.
+Cost: Free to all MDHHS and private agency child welfare workers; $15 students; $45 all others.